 Kinsta Is Expensive but Packs More Value Than SiteGround

 Both SiteGround and Kinsta offer cloud-based managed WordPress hosting services.
-With SiteGround, you can also get regular shared hosting and install different content management systems (CMSs), but for the purpose of this comparison, I’ll just be looking at managed WordPress plans, since that’s all Kinsta offers.
+With SiteGround, you can also get regular shared hosting and install different content management systems (CMSs).
+But for the purpose of this comparison, I’ll just be looking at managed WordPress plans, since that’s Kinsta and SiteGround’s most comparable hosting service.

 Is the difference worth it?
 Well, both plans give you just one website, 10GB of storage space, and a decent amount of bandwidth (10,000 monthly visits for SiteGround vs 25,000 for Kinsta).
 The difference is in the features and performance that you get with each host.